 What is Dysthymia?

-Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your polio.
+Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your dysthymic disorder.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more information that may help your case.
-Getting expert help is often the difference between being denied and being approved for benefits.

 People with dysthymic disorder are often incapable of keeping it from overtaking their thoughts with sorrow and can, therefore, often become unable to perform normal activities.
 If you or a loved one has become disabled due to dysthymic disorder and would like more information on how to apply for long term disability benefits, contact dysthymia attorney Nick A. Ortiz at (888) 321-8131 for a free case evaluation.